top of page

 FAQs for PhD applicants:

 • What does Dr. Elenbaas look for when reviewing applications?
 A degree in psychology, HDFS, or similar.
-Substantive research experience in the form of an honors thesis, fellowship project, post-bac position, or similar.
+Substantive research experience in the form of an honors thesis, fellowship project, post-bac position, master's thesis, or similar.
 Demonstrated interest in intergroup attitudes, moral development, or both.

 • How do I know if I am a good fit for this lab?
 Review this website and read recent publications from the lab to determine whether the research questions that we pursue are aligned with your interests.